6auki/Music-Mental-Health-Analysis/README.md

-# Music Mental Health Analysis
+# Music Mental Health Analysis Using Neo4j Graph Database

 A comprehensive data analysis project exploring the correlations between music preferences and self-reported mental health using Neo4j graph database and interactive dashboards.

 ## Project Overview

 This project analyzes the **"Music & Mental Health Survey Results"** dataset from Kaggle to identify correlations between individual music taste and mental health conditions.
-The analysis is built using Neo4j graph database with interactive dashboards for data visualization.
+The analysis is built using **Neo4j graph database** with interactive dashboards for data visualization.

 ## Key Findings